jjlastra/HESML/README.md

 The initial master code of this repository matches the HESML V1R2 version available as Mendeley dataset at http://dx.doi.org/10.17632/t87s78dg78.2.

-HESML V1R2 is the second release of the Half-Edge Semantic Measures Library (HESML) [1], which is a new, scalable and efficient Java software library of ontology-based semantic similarity measures and Information Content (IC) models based on WordNet.
+HESML V1R3 is the third release of the Half-Edge Semantic Measures Library (HESML) [1], which is a new, scalable and efficient Java software library of ontology-based semantic similarity measures and Information Content (IC) models based on WordNet.

-HESML V1R2 implements most ontology-based semantic similarity measures and Information Content (IC) models based on WordNet reported in the literature.
+HESML V1R3 implements most ontology-based semantic similarity measures and Information Content (IC) models based on WordNet reported in the literature.
 In addition, it provides a XML-based input file format in order to specify the execution of reproducible experiments on WordNet-based similarity, even with no software coding.

-The V1R2 release significantly improves the performance of HESML V1R1.
 HESML is introduced and detailed in a companion reproducibility paper [1] of the methods and experiments introduced in [2,3,4].

 The main features of HEMSL are as follows: (1) it is based on an efficient and linearly scalable representation for taxonomies called PosetHERep introduced in [1], (2) its performance exhibits a linear scalability as regards the size of the taxonomy, and (3) it does not use any caching strategy of vertex sets.

+Main novelties in HESML V1R3

+The V1R2 release significantly improves the performance of HESML V1R1, whilst HESML V1R3 provides two minor changes on HESML V1R2.
+First, the vertex ID has been updated from Integer to Long type in order to support a larger number of vertexes.
+Second, we have added five new similarity measures detailed in the papers below:

+(1) Hao, D., Zuo, W., Peng, T., & He, F. (2011).
+An Approach for Calculating Semantic Similarity between Words Using WordNet.
+In Proc. of the Second International Conference on Digital Manufacturing Automation (pp. 177–180).
+IEEE.

+(2) Liu, X. Y., Zhou, Y. M., & Zheng, R. S. (2007).
+Measuring Semantic Similarity in Wordnet.
+In Proc. of the 2007 International Conference on Machine Learning and Cybernetics (Vol. 6, pp. 3431–3435).
+IEEE.

+(3) Pekar, V., & Staab, S. (2002).
+Taxonomy Learning: Factoring the Structure of a Taxonomy into a Semantic Classification Decision.
+In Proceedings of the 19th International Conference on Computational Linguistics (Vol. 1, pp. 1–7).
+Stroudsburg, PA, USA: Association for Computational Linguistics.

+(4) Stojanovic, N., Maedche, A., Staab, S., Studer, R., & Sure, Y. (2001).
+SEAL: A Framework for Developing SEmantic PortALs.
+In Proceedings of the 1st International Conference on Knowledge Capture (pp. 155–162).
+New York, NY, USA: ACM.

 Licensing information